Mark Friedman: Early life

 Friedman was born on December 25, 1995, in Toronto, Ontario, to parents Jeff and Joanne Friedman.
 Ice hockey ran in Friedman's family: when his father and uncle played minor ice hockey, they had been coached by Friedman's grandfather.
 Friedman began ice skating around the age of three and began playing hockey soon afterwards.
 He frequently ran into trouble at school, and he was known among his peers for his competitive nature in athletic competitions.
 Friedman referred to himself as "a pretty feisty guy growing up", in part because he was physically smaller than many of his teammates and "had to stand out somehow".

 Friedman spent his adolescence in the Greater Toronto Hockey League (GTHL) with the Don Mills Flyers, the same team for whom his father and uncle had played.
 During the 2009–10 season, Friedman and the Flyers captured the Kraft Cup for the GTHL's regular-season champions.
 That season, he scored 20 goals and 64 points in 85 games while recording 125 penalty minutes.
 While still playing for Don Mills, Friedman joined the North York Rangers of the Ontario Junior Hockey League (OJHL) for two games during their 2010-11 season.
 The following season, he joined the Rangers in full, where he led the team's defencemen in scoring with nine goals and 27 points in 48 regular-season games.
 He added an additional goal and three assists in four postseason OJHL games.

 Playing career

 Junior

-Friedman played for the Waterloo Blackhawks of the USHL in 2012–14.
+Friedman played for the Waterloo Blackhawks of the United States Hockey League (USHL) in 2012–14.
 In 2014, he was named USHL Second All-Star Team.

-He was selected in the 3rd round the 2014 NHL Entry Draft by the Philadelphia Flyers, the 86th overall pick of the draft.
+He was selected in the 3rd round the 2014 NHL entry draft by the Philadelphia Flyers, the 86th overall pick of the draft.